Bevan Rodd: International career

 Rodd represented the England Under-16 and England under-18 team.
 He was also a member of the squad that lost to Ireland in the opening round of the 2019 Six Nations Under 20s Championship.
 Eligible for both Scotland and England national teams, in April 2021 he was reportedly reviewed by former England manager Eddie Jones and coach Matt Proudfoot for future selection.
 In June 2021 Rodd was included in the England senior squad for the 2021 Summer Internationals, but did not feature in either of the tests.

 On 10 November 2021 Rodd was called up to the England squad during the 2021 Autumn Nations Series for England's match against Australia.
 He replaced Joe Marler, who had tested positive for COVID-19 and was forced to pull out of the match.
 Rodd was initially named on the bench against Australia, before being moved to the starting line up after starting loosehead Ellis Genge also had to withdraw due to COVID-19.
 On 13 November 2021 Rodd earned his first England cap in the 32–15 victory over the Wallabies.

 A week after making his international debut Rodd started in their next match against South Africa, with Genge still unavailable for selection and Marler only coming out of isolation a few days before.
 Rodd finished his 2021 Autumn Nations Series with a 27–26 win over the world champions.
 Rodd was included in the initial 36-man England training squad for the 2022 Six Nations Championship but did not feature in the tournament.
 Later that year Rodd was recalled to the England squad for their 2022 summer tour of Australia and 2022 Autumn Internationals but did not add to his two caps.

 Rodd made his next international appearance as a replacement in a warm-up defeat against Wales at the Millennium Stadium.
 He was subsequently named in England's squad for the 2023 Rugby World Cup.
-Rodd scored his international try during their pool stage victory over Chile.
+Rodd scored his first international try during their pool stage victory over Chile.
 He was not selected for either the quarter-final against Fiji or semi-final elimination against champions South Africa.
 Rodd played in their last fixture of the tournament as England defeated Argentina to finish third with the Bronze medal.